Cube-OS/cubeOS/docs/obc-docs/bbb/index.rst

-KubOS for the Beaglebone Black
+CubeOS for the Beaglebone Black
 ==============================

 .. toctree::